-In the value of money [5] Pigou describes the role of the money supply in the Quantity theory of money and its relation to the price.
+In The Value of Money [42] Pigou describes the role of the money supply in the Quantity theory of money and its relation to the price.
 The quantity theory of money states:

-$$M \times V = P \times T$$
+$M \times V = p \times T$

-Where M is the money supply, V is the velocity of circulation, P is the price of the coin and T are all transactions done with the currency.
+Where M is the total money supply, V is the velocity of circulation, p is the price of good and services and T is the total volume of transactions.